 Betty Campbell, who died in 2017 aged 82, proved her doubters wrong after being told as a child that achieving her dream of becoming a head teacher was 'insurmountable'.

 UK's trailblazing first black female headteacher leaves a lasting legacy

 UK's trailblazing first black female headteacher dies aged 81 'leaving lasting legacy'

-TRIBUTES were paid this week to the country’s first woman black headteacher who moved to Camden from Jamaica with just £36 in her pocket.
+TRIBUTES to the country’s first woman black headteacher who moved to Camden from Jamaica with just £36 in her pocket.